renault 4Lectric by charlie nghiem renault 4 ever shortlisted entry

 the design concentrates on the essential, synthesizing functions at all opportunities. using resources as efficiently as possible, the car is assembled with fewer parts and therefore has a lighter construction. in addition to using recycled or recyclable materials, local manufacturers are involved in production when possible, in order to support their business as well as minimize transportation costs.

 once the car has reached the end of its life, the energy which was redistributed throughout his lifetime helps to revive the car in another form. the manufacturer’s role is no longer that of a linear industrialist, but one that is involved in perpetuating new, environmentally sustainable values that go beyond the automobile.

 headlights detail, illuminated

-the jury has still not made its final decision on the winning entry, but the results will be published to designboom at the end of july.
+renault is proud of the results of the RENAULT 4 EVER competition and extends sincere thanks to all of its participants. the jury has still not made its final decision on the winning entry, but the results will be published to designboom at the end of july.

 a diverse digital database that acts as a valuable guide in gaining insight and information about a product directly from the manufacturer, and serves as a rich reference point in developing a project or scheme.